Transition Tracker: Hot rhetoric and cold feet

 - Sens.
 Corker and Cotton are the latest GOPers to warn against repeal without replace.
 Here's a wrap of the GOP's early stumbling blocks on repeal.
 With a narrow 52-48 majority, and potential defections from Rand Paul, Lisa Murkowski, and Susan Collins, Republicans need Cotton on board to pass the repeal.

-- President Obama sat down with Vox to discuss Obamacare and challenged the GOP to spell out its alternative.
+- Obama sat down with Vox to discuss Obamacare and challenged the GOP to spell out its alternative.
 He said he's willing to support a good plan.

 - Republican leaders are pushing hard to defund Planned Parenthood, but the move might hurt their efforts to repeal Obamacare.
 Planned Parenthood also delivered 86,739 petitions to Speaker Ryan's office opposing the move, while 37 Democratic Senators sent a letter to Ryan urging him to "cease 'harmful, partisan' path toward defunding Planned Parenthood."

-- A Trump-voting Obamacare enrollee in Florida shares his worries with CNN's Sanjay Gupta.
+- A Donald Trump-voting Obamacare enrollee in Florida shares his worries with CNN's Sanjay Gupta.

 - A new Kaiser Family Foundation poll shows Americans are split over whether Trump can deliver on his promises of better and more affordable healthcare.